moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 --------
 User-configurable settings of the jog node are well-documented in ``config/sia5_simulated_config.yaml``.

-Configuring Control Devices (Gamepads, joysticks, etc)
+Configuring Control Devices (Gamepads, Joysticks, etc)
 ------------------------------------------------------
 The ``jog_arm/config`` folder contains two examples of converting SpaceNavigator 3D mouse commands to jog commands. ``spacenav_teleop_tools.launch`` loads a config file then publishes commands to the jogger on the ``spacenav/joy topic``.
 It is easy to create your own config file for a particular joystick or gamepad.
 We welcome pull requests of config files for new controllers.